IppClub/Dora-SSR/Docs/blog/2024-3-25-indie-game-made-so-hard.md

 ---
 authors: [lijin]
-tags: [Dora SSR, Yuescript, Auspice Gear, Game LSD]
+tags: [Dora SSR, YueScript, Auspice Gear, Game LSD]
 ---

 # From Compiler, Game Engine to Handheld Console: My Journey in Indie Game Development

 ## Introduction

 Developing my own games has been a dream since childhood, particularly fueled by my extensive use of the Warcraft 3 World Editor.
 This sparked a fascination with game engines and development tools.
 As a student, I delved into programming and soon felt the urge to expand beyond just using various programming languages for development.
-I started maintaining a programming language called Yuescript, tailored for writing game logic.
+I started maintaining a programming language called YueScript, tailored for writing game logic.
 My learning journey in graphics led me to rewrite the Cocos2d-x as a learning project, which eventually evolved into the Dora SSR game engine.
 Later, as my love for handheld gaming consoles grew, I began collaborating on an open, programmable gaming device called the "Auspice Gear", aiming to achieve the ultimate digital freedom in gaming.

 <!-- truncate -->